Types of Corkscrews

 What types of corkscrews don’t involve removing corks?
 This one!
 A real revolution in bottle-opening technology came with the invention of the Coravin in 2011.

-With Coravin, one can serve a glass of wine, or even a two-ounce pour while leaving the rest of the wine untouched.
+With Coravin, one can serve a glass of wine or even a two-ounce pour while leaving the remaining wine untouched.
 This has allowed wine lovers to enjoy their collection of bottles for weeks instead of hours and restaurants to serve age-worthy wines by the glass.

 Collecting Various Types of Corkscrews

 For professional wine service, you’re probably better off with a waiter’s friend for everyday use, a two-prong puller for old bottles, and a Coravin to serve contemplative bottles by the glass.